 ■ Visit Campbell's blogs:

-is a past winner of the AU student government's
+also is a past winner of the AU student government's

 W. Joseph Campbell is a tenured full professor in the School of Communication at American University in Washington, D.C.

-Campbell's other books include The Year That Defined American Journalism: 1897 and the Clash of Paradigms (2006).
+He also has written The Year That Defined American Journalism: 1897 and the Clash of Paradigms (2006).

 Campbell's first book, The Emergent Independent Press in Benin and Côte d'Ivoire: From Voice of State to Advocate of Democracy (1998), examined the wellsprings of independent-minded journalism in francophone West Africa.